richardreiter/melo-merch/README.md

 - __Profile Page__

   - If the shopper is registered and logged in, they are able to access the Profile Page, which features the user's Default Delivery Information (where they can update).
-  - Shoppers are also able to see their order history information such as order number (also click on it), date, items and the total.
+  - Shoppers are also able to see their order history information such as order number (and click on it to see more information), date, items, and the total.

 ![My Profile Page](media/docs/mm-profile-page.png)

 - __About Page__

-  - The About Page features a bit of the shop's history/mission/ethos.
+  - The About Page features a description of the shop's history/mission/ethos.

 ![About Page](media/docs/mm-about-page.png)

 - __Subscribe Page__

-  - Shoppers are able to subscribe to the website's newsletter in order to receive stay up-to-date with latest merch drops, collections, sales and discounts.
+  - Shoppers are able to subscribe to the website's newsletter in order to receive emails with the latest merch drops, collections, sales, and discounts.
   - Email validation is in place, and once a user fills out their email and click on the subscribe button, a success toast message comes up, and their email is saved to the database.

 ![Subscribe Page](media/docs/mm-subscribe-page.png)